statechannels/nitro-protocol/docs/quick-start.md

    You may wish to encode economic incentives into this state machine.

 2. This code can then be deployed on chain and the address of the contract saved.
 3. Participants may exchange opening state updates to confirm their participation in the channel.
+All state updates for the channel include a reference to the address of the deployed, applicatin-specific state machine.
 4. Deposits (ETH and/or Tokens) are then made by interfacing with the relevant AssetHolder contracts.
 5. Participants exchange state updates and the default outcome is updated.
 6. In the case of inactivity, participants may call `forceMove` on the adjudicator